 So, the world will ask you to live on the premise that you need to ARRIVE while success comes from constantly moving, changing and growing.
 The world is a jerky jerk.

 As a community, we need to throw this paradigm out the window.
 This requires cold turkeying the whole idea of “arriving” and replacing it with a commitment to continuous improvement.
 I do a little today, so I can do a little bit more tomorrow.
 Eventually I’ll do so much that other people will say things like “You’re such an inspiration” and “How do you have time to do so much?”We need to cold-turkey the whole idea of “arriving” and replace it with a commitment to continuous improvement.'Click To Tweet

-I have learned the power of continuous improvement as I took up this crazy idea of starting a business.
+Though I’ve been preaching the importance of having a growth mindset for years, I have really learned the power of continuous improvement as I took up this crazy idea of starting a business.
 Here is something that I learned the “hard (fun)” way of doing it really badly and then getting slowly better at it until (in an unexpectedly short amount of time) I felt comfortable doing it in a professional capacity.

 I am not a very visual person.
 I actually have something wrong with my visual perception which is a vestige of having seizures when I was a young child.
 As such, I have never given much credence to the idea that I could be a designer or a visual artist.
 When I decided to take my website seriously. though, I knew I had to stop ripping images off the internet.
 I resigned myself to learning how to make them and I was very, very overwhelmed.